ganrad/aks-aspnet-sqldb-rest/README.md

 - .NET Core SDK.
 This SDK will be used to build and test the microservice application locally.
 - Kubernetes CLI (`kubectl`).
 This CLI will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and will be used to manage and monitor the lifecyle of application deployments on AKS.
 - Docker engine and client.
-Docker engine will be used to run the VSTS build agent.
-It will also be used to build and test the `claims-api` microservice container locally.
+Docker engine will be used to run the Azure DevOps build agent.
+It will also be used to build and run the Claims API microservice container locally.

-Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software (CLI) on this VM, run the VSTS build agent and test the `claims-api` microservice locally.
+Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software  on this VM and run the Azure DevOps build agent.

 1. Fork this [GitHub repository](https://github.com/ganrad/aks-aspnet-sqldb-rest) to **your** GitHub account.
 In the browser window, click on **Fork** in the upper right hand corner to get a separate copy of this project added to your GitHub account.
 You must be signed in to your GitHub account in order to fork this repository.